Verifying your health insurance coverage

 Requesting a Lawrence + Memorial Hospital itemized bill

 Lawrence + Memorial Hospital provides some services free or at a reduced charge to uninsured or underinsured individuals who cannot afford to pay for medical care.
 Patients whose income does not exceed 250 percent of the federal poverty level will be considered eligible for free care.
-Patients whose income does not exceed 400 percent of the federal poverty level and do not have insurance may be considered eligible for a Sliding Scale discount.
 Please speak with a Financial Counselor to see if you are eligible for financial assistance.
+For more information regarding a Plain Language Summary, or our Financial Assistance Policy.
+A list of Yale New Haven Health System credentialed providers.

 In addition, our Financial Counselor will educate and assist you in applying for various resources with the State of Connecticut to help you pay your hospital bills.
 Such applications include, State Assistance, SAGA, and Husky.